-- 1.16 The SEA Screening Report dated January 2021 for the Dunton Bassett Neighbourhood Plan did not take account of measures intended to avoid or reduce the harmful effects of the Plan. - 1.17 The vision and core objectives of the Pre-Submission Draft Neighbourhood Plan are based on the key issues raised by local people.
-They have been summarised and refined by the Advisory Committee to form the basis of the Neighbourhood Plan for Dunton Bassett. - 1.18 The Neighbourhood Plan (pre-submission draft Feb 2020) has the following allocation policy which should be further assessed against reasonable alternatives for effect on the historic environment: - Policy H1: Residential site allocation Land is allocated at land behind the children's playground for up to 50 units of residential accommodation as shown in figure 2 below.
-Development will be supported subject to: - a) At least 40% of the dwellings shall be Affordable Housing (including bungalows which can be counted on the basis of 2 for 1 Affordable units)
+- 3.8 The SEA Screening Report dated January 2021 for the Dunton Bassett Neighbourhood Plan did not take account of measures intended to avoid or reduce the harmful effects of the Plan. - 3.9 The vision and core objectives of the Pre-Submission Draft Neighbourhood Plan are based on the key issues raised by local people.
+They have been summarised and refined by the Advisory Committee to form the basis of the Neighbourhood Plan for Dunton Bassett. - 3.10 The legislation set out below outlines the regulations that require the need for this screening exercise.
+Section 4 provides a screening assessment of the likely significant environmental effects of the Neighbourhood Plan and the need for a full SEA.